zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 (iii) The ballot should be applied.)
 Here is a view of this (in the Great Niddha (2-6) 1 (ii) (iii) shall be applied.
 This is the discreet in the world of man The knower is the produte and the person.
-Sadness is Nation Sadness (4-3) 4 Should be applied from where “sad”) Jathi Jara grief and grief here He who is discreet, is that he who is in science is discreet, The prophecy and he shall be born here, and he shall grieve, and mourn;
+Sadness is Nation Sadness (4-3) 4 Should be applied from where "sad") Jathi Jara grief and grief here He who is discreet, is that he who is in science is discreet, The prophecy and he shall be born here, and he shall grieve, and mourn;
 Convenient.
 Complete demise.
 Race Jara Shocks